 WOMAD is fortunate that we have already completed 3 festivals this year around the world and it seems our future is secure.
 We are already planning for WOMAD 2021 and talking to this years' artists about next year - we all need something to look forward to!

-We hope to see you all next year, we will definitely be in Charlton Park with our doors open but until then, take care, look after each other and keep following the various WOMAD social media feeds for information and also tasty WOMAD festival snacks to keep you going!
+We hope to see you all next year, we will definitely be in Charlton Park with our doors open but until then, take care, look after each other and keep Following the various WOMAD social media feeds for information And Also tasty WOMAD snacks festivals to keep you going!

 The WOMAD (2021) Team